 - English proficiency.
 Southwestern does not offer courses in English as a second language (ESL).
 All International students must demonstrate mastery of written and oral English at the time of application.

-- Students who do not speak English as a first language must take either the TOEFL (Test of English as a Foreign Language) or the IELTS (International English Language Testing Service) and achieve an acceptable score.
+- Southwestern has a test-optional admission policy.
+Standardized tests are not required for admission or merit scholarship consideration.
+Students who do not speak English as a first language are highly encouraged to take either the TOEFL (Test of English as a Foreign Language) or the IELTS (International English Language Testing Service) and achieve an acceptable score.
 Southwestern considers a minimum of 88 (TOEFL) or 6.5 (IELTS) as proof of English proficiency.

 How to Apply